Cpl. Stephen Healey died of illness in the 24th General Hospital, Etaples on 1st January 1918

 He was married to Ada Wilson, a cotton weaver, and lived at 57 Marlboro' St, Burnley.
-In 1911 Stephen was sharing accommodation with his young family, a 4 year old son Walter, and his sister and brother.
-They also worked in turn in a cotton mill and mine.
+In 1911 Stephen was sharing accommodation with his young family, a 4 year old son Walter, and his sister and brother who worked in turn in a cotton mill and mine.
 At the outbreak of war Stephen and Dad had a daughter, while Ada was born in October 1914, and Stephen in March 1917.

-Pre-war, he had seen seven years service in the Reserves and re-enlisted into the Territorials (5th Bn East Lancs) in August 1914.
+Pre-war, Stephen had seen seven years service in the Reserves and re-enlisted into the Territorials (5th Bn East Lancs) in August 1914.